 First, it is necessary to relieve the cat constipation and, second, try to prevent it from happening again either by removing the cause or by medical management.
 Relief for the cat can occur naturally through induced defecation or, if the cat is severely impacted, through gentle, manual removal of the feces under anesthesia.
 Great care has to be taken to avoid tearing the colon.

 Any cat that has been constipated for several days may also be dehydrated.
 So before starting any procedure, your vet may give your cat intravenous replacement fluids because if this isn't taken care of, the cat will become constipated again in a few days.

 Once the cat's problem has been taken care of, most vets will put the cat on a medical maintenance program.
-If your situation is minor you can obtain pet laxatives at PETCO.com or there are reliable vendors listed on the Pet Products Page.
+If your situation is minor you can obtain pet laxatives at your local pet store or there are reliable vendors listed on the Pet Products Page.

 Medical Maintenance Program

 There are two avenues of maintenance on this program.
 There is dietary and there is medical.
 The dietary involves putting the cat on a higher fiber diet.
 Fiber absorbs water thereby creating looser, bulkier stools.
 You should introduce the dietary change gradually over a week.
 If you switch your cat too quickly onto a high-fiber diet, your cat may become very uncomfortable with gas pains.

 There are therapeutic diet items in pet food stores and your vet may also carry a selection.
 Water consumption is very important for the constipated prone cat.
 Realize that canned food has a higher water content than dried food and that milk can have a laxative effect in some cats.

 The medical component of management usually consists of a laxative regimen such as stool softeners.
 Lubricants soften the stool by coating the feces (preventing water absorption) and oiling the path making it easier for the cat to defecate.